KristianEspevikUIA/KartverketProsjektGR20/README.md

 - A MariaDB container for storing obstacle data

-- An ASP.NET Core 9 container for running the application (automatically launched by Visual Studio)
+- An ASP.NET Core 9 container for running the application (automatically launched by Visual Studio or Docker Compose)

 ## Admin account setup

-An admin user is provisioned automatically during startup when the following configuration values are present:
+Roles (`Admin`, `Pilot`, `Caseworker`) are seeded on startup.
+An admin user is provisioned only when the following configuration values are present:

-- `Admin:Email` – the admin username (default: `admin@kartverket.no`)
+- `Admin:Email` – the admin username (default suggestion: `admin@kartverket.no`)
-- `Admin:Password` – the initial admin password (default development value: `Admin123`)
+- `Admin:Password` – the initial admin password (example development value: `Admin123`)

 If these values are missing, the application logs a warning and no admin user is created.
 Only the configured admin email can sign up as an administrator; the public registration form exposes Pilot and Caseworker roles only.

 # Running the Application

-1. Start Docker Desktop
+- Start Docker Desktop (if using containers)

-2. Open the solution

-3. Select Docker Compose from the Visual Studio run dropdown (usually located next to the green start button)

-4. Press Run

-Visual Studio will:

-- Start the MariaDB container

-- Build and run the ASP.NET Core application

-- Open the website in your browser
+- Open the solution or run `dotnet run --project FirstWebApplication1`

-The default exposed port (for local development) is: http://localhost:5010
+- The default exposed port (for local development) is: http://localhost:5010

 ## How the system works (high level)
 - Users register/login via ASP.NET Identity.
-Only preconfigured emails kan bli Admin; andre velger Pilot/Caseworker.
+Only preconfigured emails can become Admin; other users choose Pilot/Caseworker.
-- Obstacle flow: velg hindertype → fyll inn skjema → innsending lagrer data som `Pending` → kvittering vises.
+- Obstacle flow: select obstacle type → fill out form (map + metadata) → submission saves as `Pending` → confirmation view.
-- Behandling: Caseworker/Admin filtrerer hinder, oppdaterer status (Approved/Declined) og historikk.
-- Visning: Godkjente hinder leveres som JSON til Leaflet-kartet og listes i tabell.
+- Review: Caseworker/Admin filter obstacles, update status (Approved/Declined/Pending) and see modification metadata.
+- Visibility: Approved and pending obstacles are exposed as JSON to the pilot map, while the list view is role-gated (Pilot/Caseworker/Admin) with filtering by status, date range, height, type, and organization.

 ## Documentation
 - Systemarkitektur: `docs/architecture.md`
-- Sikkerhet (CSP, rate limiting, hoder, roller): `docs/security.md`
+- Sikkerhet (authn/autorisasjon, rate limiting): `docs/security.md`
 - Testing (plan, scenarier, logg): `docs/testing.md`
 - Mobil og responsivitet: `docs/mobile.md` (inkl. skjermbilder)